jviereck/rfcs/text/0465-init-pointer-arena.md

 An owning `T` reference can be converted to an `&init T` reference, whose associated init-time can be any scope, as usual for rust lifetimes.
 At the end of this scope, the reference implicitly changes type to an `&T` (immutably borrowed) type.
 In the example above, we would use an additional scope around the lines (1) and (2); our relaxed rules for borrowing will allow these assignments to type-check.
 We will explain the detailed rules in the rest of this document.
 Observe that initialising such structures is only part of the problem; once we create a cyclic dependency between these two references, we also need to be sure that they can be deallocated safely, avoiding dangling pointers.
 The current type system would force these references to have identical lifetimes.
 In fact, the lifetime analysis in rust requires references that are part of a reference cycle, to either have the same lifetime or rely on weak references (which in turn require runtime checks again).

-Question (for Julian): I don't see now why the two references in our example have different lifetimes (sorry, I think we discussed this) - don't they both expire at the end of the scope?

 ## Using TypedArenas to create |&init T| references

 To fix one of the probem outlined in the last paragraph about the conflicting lifetimes of two references, we make use of the [(Typed)Arenas](http://doc.rust-lang.org/arena/struct.Arena.html) provided by the rust standard library.
-Using a (Typed)Arena it is possible to create multiple objects with identical lifetime as the arena they were created from.
+Using a (Typed)Arena it is possible to create multiple objects with identical lifetimes to the arena they were created from.
 E.g. the references `a_ref` and `b_ref` have the same lifetime in the following example:

 ``` rust
 extern crate arena;